1. You will fail to establish credibility during the initial phone call or meeting.

 4. You will avoid asking important questions.

 When you engage with prospects, they are sizing up you, your company, and its products or services.
 And while they are doing that, they are deciding if you are credible, if your company is reputable, and if you can provide a best-fit solution for the outcomes they desire.

 You, too, should be doing some “sizing up.”
 You need to determine if you can indeed deliver best-fit solutions for your prospects’ needs, if there is sufficient urgency and priority for them to make buying decisions in a timely manner, and if they have the resources in place to make the purchases.

-The only way you can make those determinations is by asking questions—sometimes pointed questions and potentially uncomfortable questions (perhaps for you and the prospects).
-But you must ask them nonetheless.
+The only way you can make those determinations is by asking questions—sometimes pointed questions, and potentially uncomfortable questions, but you must ask them nonetheless.